 Since the internal structure of the wood could be compared to small tubes welded in the direction of the grain, it is very resistant to compression parallel to the grain, whereas it is much less resistant when the compression is applied perpendicular to the grain.

 As with the compressive strength of wood, tensile test results will vary greatly depending on the axis in which the test is conducted.

 If the test is done parallel to the grain of the wood, the wood will show very good tensile strength.

 Note that knots in the wood reduce its tensile strength.

 No, the fatigue referred to here is not the same fatigue you may feel after a workout or a day’s work, but rather the ability of a material to withstand cyclical loads.
 In the case of a building material, these additional loads will come from wind or earthquakes, for example.

 Faced with this fatigue, wood and structural wood products are particularly effective!

 At UsiHome, we are proud of our commitment to a material with exceptional mechanical properties

 In conclusion, when it comes to performance, wood has no reason to envy other building materials.
 The mechanical properties of wood compare favourably with concrete and steel and it has a much lower density, which makes it easier to transport to construction sites.

-At UsiHome Prefabricated Structures, we are proud to manufacture all of our structural wood products.
+At UsiHome Prefabricated Structures, we are proud to manufacture all of our structural wood products, from roof trusses to prefabricated walls.
 They share many of the mechanical properties of wood, in addition to benefiting from computer design and ultra-precise assembly that makes them even more resistant.